 Erica Goldblatt Hyatt, DSW, LCSW, MBE

-Associate Teaching Professor and Assistant Director of DSW Program; Associate Professor, Robert Wood Johnson Medical Center
+Associate Teaching Professor and Acting Director of DSW Program; Associate Professor, Robert Wood Johnson Medical Center

 Doctor of Social Work, University of Pennsylvania Master of Social Work, University of Pennsylvania Master of Bioethics, University of Pennsylvania

 Over the course of her career, Dr. Goldblatt Hyatt has worked in settings as diverse as the Sidney Kimmel Cancer Center at Johns Hopkins Hospital, the Department of Child Psychiatry at the University of Maryland, the Department of Psychiatry at Washington Hospital Center, and the Department of Oncology at Children's National Medical Center.
 She has served as an intern at the Children's Hospital of Philadelphia in the division of Fetal Surgery/NICU and at the Hospital of the University of Pennsylvania in the Trauma service.
 In addition to working at Rutgers: The State University of New Jersey, she is an adjunct faculty member and dissertation chair at the University of Pennsylvania's School of Social Policy and Practice.
 Prior to joining the faculty at Rutgers, she was the department chair of psychology for seven years at Bryn Athyn College.

 Selected Recent Publications: